 Education: Graduate of the Central Party School.

 Career: Politburo Standing Committee Member.
 Director, Party’s Department of Propaganda until 2012.
 Spent 20 years in Inner Mongolia in various Party positions before moving to the Central Propaganda Department.
 His son runs a billion-plus dollar private equity firm.

 Prospects: Promoted to the Politburo Standing Committee in 2012.
 Despite taking over from Xi Jinping as head of the Party Secretariat and Central Party School, Liu missed out on the position of Vice President (which went to Li Yuanchao).
-Likely to retire in 2017.
+Retired in 2017.

-Relevance to Tibet: One of China’s most senior leaders.
+Relevance to Tibet: Formerly one of China’s most senior leaders.

 Standing in the Party and Career Highlights:

 Liu was a teacher in Inner Mongolia Autonomous prior to the Cultural Revolution and then a “sent-down youth” in the same region.
 He joined the Chinese Communist Party in 1971.
 He seems to have specialised in propaganda from the start of his political career; postings in the Inner Mongolia Autonomous Region included clerk in a local propaganda department, Xinhua reporter (1975 – 1982), the Communist Youth League and Head of the Propaganda Department, before eventually rising to Deputy Party Secretary of Inner Mongolia Autonomous Region in 1992.
 In 1993, Liu was transferred to Beijing where he served as Deputy Director of the Party’s Propaganda Department for nine years, until becoming Director from 2002 – 2012.